-EXCLUDED PROPERTIES
+EXCLUDED PROPERTY

-The Operating Partnership is succeeding to most of the properties managed by the Company or in which the Company or affiliates of the Company, including Messrs.
+The Operating Partnership is succeeding to all but one of the properties managed by the Company or in which the Company or affiliates of the Company, including Messrs.
 Zuckerman and Linde, hold ownership interests.
-However, three such properties (the "Excluded Properties") are not being contributed to the Company.
-The Excluded Properties are (i) 2300 N Street, an office building located in N.W.
-Washington, D.C.
-(279,240 net rentable square feet), (ii) Sumner Square, a four building, office complex located in N.W., Washington, D.C.
-(203,765 net rentable square feet), and (iii) 195 West Street, an office building located in Waltham, Massachusetts (63,500 net rentable square feet).
+One property (the "Excluded Property") is not being contributed to the Company.
+The Excluded Property is Sumner Square, a four building, office complex located in N.W., Washington, D.C.
+(203,765 net rentable square feet).

-Although Messrs.
-Zuckerman and Linde have agreed to devote a significant portion of their time to the business and affairs of the Company and the Operating Partnership after the completion of the Offering, they will continue to hold ownership interests in the Excluded Properties.
-Since the Excluded Properties are located in the same markets as the Company's Properties, they may compete with the Properties.
-Upon completion of the Offering, the Excluded Properties will be managed by the Operating Partnership or the Development and Management Company in return for a specified management fee.
-There is no assurance, however, that the Excluded Properties will continue to be managed by the Operating Partnership or the Development and Management Company or that fiduciary obligations will not require Messrs.
-Zuckerman and Linde, from time to time, to devote a significant amount of their time to the Excluded Properties.
-See "Risk Factors--Conflicts of Interest--Other Real Estate Interests."
+Since the Excluded Property is located in the same market as certain of the the Company's Properties, it may compete with such Properties.
+Upon completion of the Offering, the Excluded Property will be managed by the Operating Partnership or the Development and Management Company in return for a specified management fee.
+There is no assurance, however, that the Excluded Property will continue to be managed by the Operating Partnership or the Development and Management Company or that fiduciary obligations will not require Messrs.
+Zuckerman and Linde, from time to time, to devote a significant amount of their time to the Excluded Property.
+See "Risk Factors-Conflicts of Interest--Other Real Estate Interests."

 Messrs.
 Zuckerman and Linde have given the Company an option to acquire their interest in Sumner Square for a cash price equal to the sum of (i) the then outstanding indebtedness secured by the property, (ii) expenses associated with the sale (not to exceed \$50,000), and (iii) the taxes payable by Messrs.
 Zuckerman and Linde as a result of such transfer.
-In addition, all persons with interests in 2300 N Street and 195 West Street have granted the Operating Partnership options to acquire their interests for OP Units.
-The Company has not yet determined whether it will cause the Operating Partnership to exercise such options in connection with the Formation Transactions, and the information presented in this Prospectus assumes that such options are not exercised.
-If the Operating Partnership determines to not exercise such options, then at the completion of the Offering Messrs.
-Zuckerman and Linde will give to the Company options to acquire their interests in such Excluded Properties for cash purchase prices that are determined in a manner similar to the cash purchase price for Sumner Square.